-To make the right choice, let’s get to the heart of the matter and review the things that really matter, starting with screen size — and don’t worry, we’ll cover the 12-inch MacBook with Retina display, too.
+To make the right choice, let’s get to the heart of the matter and review the things that really matter — and don’t worry, we’ll cover the 12-inch MacBook with Retina display, too.

 Apple’s newer-generation MacBook boasts a 12-inch Retina display screen.
 Overall, the new MacBook is slightly smaller and slightly lighter and has a slightly larger screen.
 It has just a single USB-3 port for power that will work with adapters and hubs to attach to displays and external storage.
-The only reason to get the new MacBook is if you want an ultraportable MacBook with a Retina display.
-At $1299, the new MacBook costs $400 more than the base model 11-inch MacBook Air.
+The only compelling reason to get the new MacBook is if you want an ultraportable MacBook with a Retina display.
+At $1299, the new MacBook costs $300 more than the base model 13-inch MacBook Air.

 Of course, the 12-inch MacBook is gorgeous and comes in Space Gray, Silver, or Gold.
 It has the new Force Touch trackpad that can sense the force behind your taps (which is cool but doesn’t yet have any important applications).
-On the downside, the new processor doesn’t appear to be any leap forward in computing power, but you do get 8GB of memory and 256GB of storage in the new MacBook.
+On the downside, the new processor doesn’t appear to be any leap forward in computing power, but you do get 8GB of memory and 256GB of storage in the new MacBook while the entry-level MacBook Air has only 128GB of storage.

 Recommendation: Get the new MacBook if you a) want an ultraportable Mac with an updated design, or b) want the gorgeous super-sharp Retina screen in a small form factor.
 [Check out my dedicated MacBook review if you want to learn more.]